tc39/notes/es6/2014-04/apr-10.md

 AWB: New information:

 OH: To clarify JSC encountered breakage in the syntax.
-Only case we’ve seen is (presumably) author changing their mind about type of loop, so we _no-op_ the expression.
+Only case we've seen is (presumably) author changing their mind about type of loop, so we _no-op_ the expression.
 No execution at all.
-...Unclear about what we’re saying about the let case.
-I would be opposed to leaking the redundant initialiser into for (let blah of/in …)
+...Unclear about what we're saying about the let case.
+I would be opposed to leaking the redundant initialiser into for (let blah of/in ...)
 ...
 Would be great to eventually nuke it.

 AWB: Likely won't have any new information in May?